Distance: 24 km

 Time: 6:50 hours, 8:40 am to 3:30 pm

-Terrain: Several climbs, some steel, then a long fairly steep downhill
+Terrain: Several climbs, some steep, then a long fairly steep downhill

 Weather: Mixed sun and cloud, comfortable temp, no rain!

 Total distance to date: 614 km (+12k taxi, 14k bus, 15k bus = 653 km)

 We got up at 7:30, had coffee and toast, and hit the road by 8:40.
 We were happy to see blue skies and only a few clouds since the weather report had predicted overcast and 60% chance of showers.